morgangraphics/ansible-role-nvm/README.md

   ignore_nvm_profile: false
   ```

-> :warning: Setting `ignore_nvm_profile: true` will override any option set in the `nvm_profile` variable and presumes that you have an already existing NVM alias defined in your profile file. **IF YOU DO NOT HAVE AN EXISTING NVM ALIAS IN YOUR PROFILE, THIS ROLE WILL NOT WORK AS EXPECTED!**
+> ⚠️ Setting `ignore_nvm_profile: true` will override any option set in the `nvm_profile` variable and presumes that you have an already existing NVM alias defined in your profile file. **IF YOU DO NOT HAVE AN EXISTING NVM ALIAS IN YOUR PROFILE, THIS ROLE WILL NOT WORK AS EXPECTED!**

 List of [NVM commands to run](#nvm-commands).
 Default is an empty list.